aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/saving-a-document/specify-save-options/_index.md

 The following code example shows how to save a black and white image with one bit per pixel format:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-ImageColorFilters-SaveImageToOnebitPerPixel.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-ImageColorFilters-SaveImageToOnebitPerPixel.cpp" >}}